nrwl/nx/docs/blog/2024-09-25-evolving-nx.md

 cover_image: /blog/images/evolving-nx/thumbnail.png
 ---

+_Update from Jeff Cross, October 17, 2024_

+In my original version of this post, I said that Powerpack is completely new functionality.
+I mistakenly thought that all custom remote cache solutions were using private/unsupported APIs, but I've since learned that we've had docs and some APIs that helped people build their own remote caches.
+I'm sorry for the error, and have updated the text to indicate that Powerpack is mostly new functionality.
+We've also updated the [Powerpack page](/powerpack) to make it more explicit how some teams can get free Powerpack licenses.

+---

 Over the years, Nx has grown from a small 20% side project of our consulting business into a tool that empowers millions of developers worldwide and helps Fortune 500 companies ship high-quality software faster.
 In the last two years, we successfully transformed our consulting business into a product company, where our team can fully focus on evolving Nx and building Nx Cloud to extend Nx’s capabilities beyond local development.

 This success is in large part thanks to: